-Considering this nocturnal impoundment, we can picture a 'ghost story' taking place in Wal-Mart where horrible things would happen to the employees:

-In several instances Wal-Mart associates became violently ill or suffered an accident on the job.
-So grave was the threat of termination for any worker opening a fire door absent a real fire that many writhed in pain for hours rather than open the door themselves.
-(Dicker, 2005, p.
-82)
+Considering this nocturnal impoundment, we could perfectly picture a "ghost story" taking place in Wal-Mart where horrible things would happen to the employees: "In several instances Wal-Mart associates became violently ill or suffered an accident on the job.
+So grave was the threat of termination for any worker opening a fire door absent a real fire that many writhed in pain for hours rather than open the door themselves."
+(Dicker, 2005: 82).

-In sum, the ghost of Sam is invoked in pseudo-storytelling moves about the 'road to the top' via hyperglobalization, in order, we believe, to contend with a myriad of activist counter-storytelling that invokes Marxist specters in attempts to reclaim this narrative by giving voice to demands that the goods be less sweaty, that unions organize, and that communities and associates resist the male patriarchy (only now is Wal-Mart toying with the idea of putting a female on its board).
+In sum, the ghost of Sam is invoked in pseudo- storytelling moves about "Road to the Top" via hyperglobalization, in order we believe, to contend with a myriad of activist counter-storytelling that invokes Marxist specters in attempts to reclaim this narrative by giving voice to demands that the goods be less sweaty, that unions organize, that communities and associates resist the male patriarchy (only now is Wal-Mart toying with the idea of putting a female on its board).